neil-yechenwei/terraform-provider-azurerm/website/docs/r/logic_app_integration_account.html.markdown

 ---

+* `integration_service_environment_id` - (Optional) The ID of the Integration Service Environment for the Logic App Integration Account.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Logic App Integration Account.

 ## Attributes Reference